President of the Supreme Court of Israel

 The President of the Supreme Court of Israel is one of the judges of the Supreme Court of Israel, who serves as head of the body, and as result has a significant impact on the judiciary system in Israel.

-The current president of the court is Esther Hayut, who was sworn into the position on 26 October 2017.
+The previous president, Esther Hayut, retired on 15 October 2023.
+As a successor was not selected, Deputy President Yitzhak Amit served as acting President of the Supreme Court.
+He was selected by the Judicial Selection Committee as president of the Supreme Court in January 2025.

 Selection Process

-In accordance with section 4(a) of the Basic Law: The Judiciary, the president of the Supreme Court is appointed by the President of Israel, according to the recommendation of the Judicial Selection Committee.
+In accordance with section 4(a) of the Basic Law: The Judiciary, the president of the Supreme Court is appointed by the president of Israel, according to the selection of the Judicial Selection Committee.
+Per law, the president of Israel does not have independent legal authority in this area, but rather he is obliged to follow the decision made by the committee.
 By convention, the selection is made in order of seniority, by which the longest-serving judge is designated when the outgoing president completes his or her term.
 Accordingly, judges appointed at a young age have a relatively higher likelihood of eventually serving as president.
 Several justice ministers, including Haim Ramon, Daniel Friedmann, Ayelet Shaked, and Yariv Levin have attempted to end the seniority discipline but the practice has remained unchanged.

 The length of tenure as a judge in Israel is limited: section 13 of the Courts Law mandates that a judge's term concludes at the mandatory retirement age of 70.
 In an amendment to the courts law, approved in 2007, it was determined that the tenure of a Supreme Court president is seven years from the date of appointment, with no possibility of reappointment.

 Also in the amendment to the Courts Law approved in July 2007, passed at the initiative of Justice Minister Daniel Friedmann, it was enacted that a Supreme Court president should not be appointed within three years of retirement age.
 However, in January 2012, the Knesset amended the law and annulled that limitation, at the initiative of MK Ya'akov Katz.
 The decision was known as the "Grunis Law," as it made possible for the appointment of Asher Grunis to Supreme Court president soon after its passage.